canton7/StateMechanic/README.md

 Recursive Transitions
 ---------------------

-You are allowed to fire events from within state entry and exit handlers, and from transition handlers.
+You are allowed to fire events from within state entry and exit handlers, from transition handlers, and transition guards.
 The event is queued until the current transition is complete, at which point it is fired.

 Because events are queued, the behaviour around `Event.Fire()` and `Event.TryFire()` changes a bit.